muratkeremozcan/pact-js-example-provider/README.md

 3. Once the contract is created, from then on the Pact `mockProvider` takes over as if we are locally serving the provider API and executing the tests against that.
    That means, there is no need to serve the client api or the provider api at the moment, the consumer tests and `mockProvider` cover that interaction.

 4. The consumer test can only fail at the `executeTest` portion, if / when the assertions do not match the specifications.
-Any changes to the `provider` section makes updates to the contract
+Any changes to the `provider` section makes updates to the contract.

 Here's how a test generally looks: